Ugandan nationality law: Post-independence (1962–present)

 In 1989, a Constitutional Commission was charged with drafting a new constitution and over several years carried out consultations with the Ugandan public.
 In September 1995, the new constitution was adopted.
 Under its terms, Uganda reinstated provisions for nationality to be acquired by birth in Uganda as long as the person's parent or grandparents belonged to an ethnic group living in Uganda before 1 February 1926.
 The schedule attached omitted any Asian ethnicities and included only indigenous ethnic groups of African descent, as a basis for qualification of nationality.
 It retained provisions for acquisition by descent, but specified that children born anywhere could acquire nationality if at least one parent or grandparent was Ugandan and born in Uganda.
 The Constitution of 1995 also introduced the acquisition of nationality for children of unknown parents found in Uganda; for those who had been living in Uganda since independence, as long as their parents weren't refugees or held diplomatic immunity; established equality in acquiring nationality upon marriage; and retained the ban on dual nationality.
 The Citizenship and Immigration Control Act of 1999 reiterated the constitutional provisions and created a new Citizenship and Immigration Board to curtail the discretionary authority of the Ugandan Ministry of Internal Affairs.

 In 2001 a new Constitutional Commission was established which reviewed requirements for acquisition of nationality.
 The Commission recommended authorizing dual nationality, which was adopted in the 2005 amended constitution.
 Nine additional indigenous groups were also added to the list of qualifying ethnicities.
 Four years later, in 2009 amendments were passed to the established public positions which could not hold dual nationality and detailed procedures for naturalising applicants to retain other nationality, without requiring renunciation of other nationality.
-To allow those who had previously lost nationalty because they were dual nationals, the 2009 Amendment allowed persons to repatriate as long as a review of their application confirmed to the Immigration Board that they posed no threat to the security or public order of the country.
+To allow those who had previously lost nationality because they were dual nationals, the 2009 Amendment allowed persons to repatriate as long as a review of their application confirmed to the Immigration Board that they posed no threat to the security or public order of the country.